Perovskite solar cell: Two-step solution deposition

 In 2015, a new approach for forming the PbI2 nanostructure and the use of high CH3NH3I concentration have been adopted to form high quality (large crystal size and smooth) perovskite film with better photovoltaic performances.
 On one hand, self-assembled porous PbI2 is formed by incorporating small amounts of rationally chosen additives into the PbI2 precursor solutions, which significantly facilitate the conversion of perovskite without any PbI2 residue.
 On the other hand, through employing a relatively high CH3NH3I concentration, a firmly crystallized and uniform CH3NH3PbI3 film is formed.
 Furthermore, this is an inexpensive approach.
+N-donors, such as pyridine (Py) additives have shown promise in the last few years to fabricate MAPbI3.
+After spin coating PbI2, pyridine vapor is introduced which leads to the formation of nanostructured PbI2(Py)2 films at room temperature.
+This is represented by the equation PbI2(s)+2Py(g) ↔ PbI2(Py)2 (s).
+The second phase involves dipping the porous films into a CH3NH3I solution which can be represented by the equation PbI2.(Py)2(s) CH3NH3I(aq) →CH3NH3PbI3(s)+2Py(aq) where the previously intercalated pyridine molecules are replaced by CH3NH3I leading to a uniform morphology and full surface coverage.

 Vapor deposition

 In vapor assisted techniques, spin coated or exfoliated lead halide is annealed in the presence of methylammonium iodide vapor at a temperature of around 150 °C. This technique holds an advantage over solution processing, as it opens up the possibility for multi-stacked thin films over larger areas.
 This could be applicable for the production of multi-junction cells.
 Additionally, vapor deposited techniques result in less thickness variation than simple solution processed layers.
 However, both techniques can result in planar thin film layers or for use in mesoscopic designs, such as coatings on a metal oxide scaffold.
 Such a design is common for current perovskite or dye-sensitized solar cells.